 Bankruptcy: What You Keep Vs. What You Give Away

-In conclusion, when thinking about what you can keep, a lot depends on how you look at it.
+When thinking about what you can keep during bankruptcy, a lot depends on how you look at it.
 While you will get to keep most basic material things in many cases, bankruptcy is a very humbling experience, and usually getting through it is a lot of hard work.
-Certainly you won’t get to keep everything, but in addition to what you have to give away, you’ll be giving away a lot of stress while getting to keep your sanity.
+Certainly, you won’t get to keep everything, but in addition to what you have to give away, you’ll be giving away a lot of stress while getting to keep your sanity.
 Bankruptcy does come with some personal and financial repercussions.
 For instance, you’ll be giving up certain freedoms and spending patterns, such as lines of credit and your ability to take out loans.
 You’ll also be giving up the ability to leverage many of your assets, particularly during the bankruptcy process.

-Additionally, with bankruptcy, you’ll be giving up the latitude to make financial mistakes, and in return you’ll have keep a lot personal discipline.
+Additionally, with bankruptcy, you’ll be giving up the flexibility to make financial mistakes, and in return, you’ll have to keep a lot personal discipline.
 In some cases, you may be giving up long-held attitudes concerning your relationship with money, as well as entire lifestyle choices, both of which involve sacrifices of a non-material nature.
 If your debt stemmed from a one-time catastrophe, like a major health battle or bout of unemployment, bankruptcy could help you get back on your feet.
 No matter what happened in the past, you can get a fresh start with bankruptcy.